-The standard and methodology used to achieve carbon offset.
+6.1 The standard and methodology used to achieve carbon offset.

-A per the PAS standard the carbon offsets that meet the criteria are either from projects from Clean Development Mechanism (Certified Emission Reductions), Gold Standard, Voluntary Carbon Standard etc. and all the offset purchase TCS has done for FY 24 meet this criterion.
+A per the PAS standard the carbon offsets that meet the criteria are either from projects from Clean Development Mechanism (Certified Emission Reductions), Gold Standard, Voluntary Carbon Standard etc. and all the offset purchase TCS has done for FY 23 meet this criterion.

-Declaration
+6. Declaration

-- a) Offsets granted or allowance credits surrendered represent genuine, additional GHG emission reductions elsewhere. - b) Projects involved in delivering offsets meet the criteria of additionality, permanence, leakage and double counting. - c) The purchase of the carbon offsets is verified by an independent third-party verifier: KPMG Assurance and Consulting Services LLP for the period from 1 April 2023 to 31 March 2024. - d) Credits from Carbon offset projects is issued only after the emission reduction has taken place.
+- a) Offsets granted or allowance credits surrendered represent genuine, additional GHG emission reductions elsewhere. - b) Projects involved in delivering offsets meet the criteria of additionality, permanence, leakage and double counting. - c) The purchase of the carbon offsets is verified by an independent third-party verifier: Ernst & Young Associates LLP. - d) Credits from Carbon offset projects are issued only after the emission reduction has taken place.
 Same calculation of emission was shared with third party vendors providing offsetting and neutralization instruments.
 In some instances, electricity invoices were not available and hence consumption data was not exact but projected.
 Hence the offsetting was carried with some buffer to cater to any inadvertent under-accounting. - e) Credits from Carbon offset projects are retired within 12 months from the date of the declaration of achievement. - f) Credits from Carbon offset projects are stored and retired in an independent and credible registry. - g) Carbon offsetting certificates are available in Annexure D. - h) Carbon Neutrality related documents will be retained for further period of 6 years